HermesBoots/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## I'm Federal Agent Jack Bauer, and Today Is the Longest Day of My Life
 Creating a function to print every minute as if on a 24-hour clock.

+## Learn Your Times Table
+Creating a function to print the 9 times table.